Read full details here: Check for Shellshock Bash Vulnerability and how to fix it

 The Shellshock vulnerability can be exploited on systems that are running Services or applications that allow unauthorized remote users to assign Bash environment variables.
 Examples of exploitable systems include the following:

-1. Apache HTTP Servers that use CGI scripts (viamod_cgi and mod_cgid) that are written in Bash or launch to Bash sub-shells
+) that are written in Bash or launch to Bash sub-shells - Certain DHCP clients

 For additional information on the CVE-2014-6271 and CVE-2014-7169. flaw, refer to the Knowledge base article athttps://access.redhat.com/articles/1200223